giallu/qt-lgpl/README.md

 3. there is a distinction between Application and Devices development when it comes to distribution: software distributed with devices is subject to a royalty.

 Summing up: if you are going to create some desktop software based on Qt and you plan to distribute it (for free or for a fee), you can choose to use the LGPL version of Qt you can find here, but be careful to avoid "tainting" the sources with contributions made with Qt Commercial.

+## So what can I use these binaries for?

+Again, I am not a lawyer so I recommend you consult with a real one if you are going to use Qt for professional purposes.

+However, the LGPL license is widespread since ages, so its strenghts and limitations are well known.
+Summarizing:

+1. if you modify and redistribute binaries of the library (out of the scope of my repository, these binaries are compiled from pristine upstream source) you need to provide the corresponding source code.
+2. if you link statically against LGPL code your work falls under the LGPL as well, so you would need to release the corresponding source code (again out of scope, I only provide here dynamic -aka shared- libraries)
+3. if you link dynamically with LGPL code you don't need to release your sources and the resulting combination can be distributed for free or for a fee

 ## How to use the binaries
 TODO